asofiyatukiran/asofiyatukiran/README.md

 ## About me

-I'm Sofiya Tukiran.
-A self-taught passionate FrontEnd developer from Malaysia 🇲🇾 .
-I'm currently study for Bachelor's in Computer Science.
-I've previously worked contract as a Software Engineer.
-My interest is in Machine Learning and Artificial Intelligence ecosystem.

 * A Computer Science student and Software Engineer with 1 years of start-up experience mainly in Front-end Developer.
 * Keen in 👩🏼‍💻 User Experience and Interface Design, 👓 Augmented Reality and 🤖 Machine Learning.
 * Find me on [LinkedIn](https://www.linkedin.com/in/asofiyatukiran/) 🤝